FreunzWa/FW_sync/medicine/womens/fetal_abnormalities.md

     + performed @12-14 weeks.
     + performed @abnormal T1 screening (US and serum)
 - AC
-    + performed @15 weeks
+    + performed @15 weeks -- need more fluid, but later diagnosis
     + aspirate 15 ml of amniotic fluid
 - analysis of genetic material
     + FISH (fluorescent in situ hybridisation)
-        * probes attach to critical regions.
+        * probes attach to critical regions
         * result avail in 48 hurs.
-        * determines any Chr abno (sex and autosomal)
+        * determines any Chr abno (sex and autosomal) - -thus can rapidly rule out 13,18,21
+    + Banded karytopying -- takes 2 weeks
-    + Single gene testing
+    + Single gene testing -- done when there is a suspicion of a certain condition eg CCF
     + Microarray

 # Screening for other conditions
 - CF